-When you freelance, you'll often get unexpected enquiries from people who contact you by email or telephone, completely out of the blue.
-You're not sure how they found you, but they're suddenly there – asking for your help.
+When you freelance, you'll often get unexpected calls or emails from people needing your support.
+You're not sure how they found you, but they're suddenly there.

-How do you ensure these prospects aren't going to waste your time?
-How do you protect yourself from unsuitable companies?
-You know… those types of clients who don't have the right budget, fight you on price, think they know better or simply want to pick your brains to steal your ideas.
+How do you ensure these prospective clients aren't going to waste your time?
+You know, those who don't have the right budget, fight you on price, think they know better or want to pick your brains to steal your ideas.

-It's not easy identifying whether an unexpected prospect will make an ideal client, someone who will listen, pay on time and be happy to invest in quality work.
-But you can use the following top tips to screen out any time wasters that will only make your life difficult...
+It's not easy identifying whether a surprise enquiry will make an ideal client, someone who will listen, pay on time and be happy to invest in quality work.
+But you can use the following top tips to screen out any difficult time wasters.

 Get your branding right